BobGerman/Ignite24-Labs/LAB-446/instructions.md

  - **config.json**: The prompt configuration.
 This enables you to control parameters such as temperature, max tokens etc. that are passed to the language model.
  - **skprompt.txt**: The prompt text template.
 This text determines the behaviour of the agent.

-Let's update the Chat prompt template to change the bot behaviour.
+Here, you'll update the default prompt to change the agents behaviour.

 Continuing in Visual Studio: